 In 1987, Congress amended the Nuclear Waste Policy Act of 1982 to establish Yucca Mountain as the nation's geologic repository for high-level nuclear waste.
 In 2008, the Department of Energy submitted a license application to the U.S. Nuclear Regulatory Commission (NRC) to begin construction of the facility on federally owned desert land about 100 miles northwest of Las Vegas.
-However, progress on the proposed storage facility has been stalled since then by opposition led by Nevada political figures and with the support of the Obama administration.
+Progress on the proposed storage facility has been stalled by opposition.

-One of its recommendations included Consent-based Consolidated Interim Storage (CIS) as part of an integrated waste management plan.
-Public interest in CIS has grown in southern California following the retirement of San Onofre nuclear plant.
-Two proposed CIS sites in the southwest are currently in licensing review with the NRC: a Holtec Eddy-Lea Energy Alliance facility in Carlsbad, New Mexico, which already is home to a deep geologic depository called the Waste Isolation Pilot Plant, and an Interim Storage Partners (a joint venture between Waste Control Specialists and Orano USA) facility in Andrews, Texas.
+One of the Blue Ribbon Commission’s recommendations was consent-based Consolidated Interim Storage (CIS) as part of an integrated waste management plan.
+Two proposed CIS sites in the southwest are currently in licensing review with the NRC: a Holtec Eddy-Lea Energy Alliance facility in Carlsbad, New Mexico which already is home to a deep geologic depository called the Waste Isolation Pilot Plant, and an Interim Storage Partners (a joint venture between Waste Control Specialists and Orano USA) facility in Andrews, Texas.